 STEP-5: Cervical Spine, Neck Pain and Impairment (Des Plaines, Illinois) Aug 05-06, 2023

 The origin of STEP is from the Norwegian school of MTT or MET (Medical Training Therapy / Medical Exercise Therapy).
 With over 50 years of clinical application, these courses are designed to teach the clinician to think—designing their own exercises, or modifying classic ones, to specifically address each impairment of the patient.
 Current principles in work physiology and clinical evidence guide the participants on a path to critical thinking that empowers the clinician to create, rather than reproduce.
 Don’t learn a list of exercises, learn how to design an unlimited list of movement-based solutions.
 Exercise to mobilize joints/fascia, resolve pain and muscle guarding, elevate abnormal movement patterns, and combine cervical programs with scapular and upper quarter training.
 Learn to answer questions for dosage on all variables associated with exercise prescription: resistance (concentric, eccentric, isometric), repetitions, sets, rest, speed, range and frequency.
 This course integrates specific manual therapy principles in mobilization, stabilization and prevention of injury in the cervical spine.

-All 6 STEP courses can be combined, along with online learning, projects and examinations, to receive a certification in Scientific Therapeutic Exercise Progressions (C-STEP).
+All 6 STEP courses can be combined, along with online learning, projects, and examinations, to receive a Certification in Rehabilitative Exercise (CREx).

 STEP Book Series